 Our first missionaries were believers in sovereign grace and they were on the cutting edge of spreading the gospel around the world.
 You are anti-missionary if your grace keeps you at home.
 We believe in grace.
 We don't believe in falling from grace.
 We believe in grace grabbing us.
 Grace takes us, it holds us, and we go and tell that to others.
-There is an anti-missionary spirit present, but the group that bothers me is the omissionary bunch.
-They have changed their commission to omission.
+There is an anti-missionary spirit present, but the group that bothers me is the o-missionary bunch.
 They are "o-missionary."
 They say they believe in missions and evangelism, but never lift a finger to do anything about it.
 They will jump and shout and say that you ought to give you money, but they have not been across the street, they have not witnessed, they do not carry the Four Spiritual Laws in their pockets.
-They have this form of godliness, but they are omissionary.
+They have this form of godliness, but they are o-missionary.
 They have made an omission about something.
 In 1845, the Southern Baptist Convention came together and said, "We are here for the one sacred effort, the propagation of the gospel."
 That is why we exist.